GoogleCloudPlatform/blueprints/catalog/hierarchy/README.md

 # Org hierarchy blueprint

-[TOC]

 ## Prerequisites
-- Yakima cluster w/ Git Ops enabled
+- Config Controller cluster w/ Git Ops enabled

 ## What is this?
 This folder contains 4 different blueprint options for org hierarchy folder structures: simple, team, bu and env-bu.